robkravec/News-App/README.md

 Please access the published app at the following [link](https://rob-kravec.shinyapps.io/news).

+## Acknowledgements

+This project was completed as part of STA 523 (Statistical Programming) at Duke, taught by Professor Shawn Santo

 ## References

 - [Discussion board](https://groups.google.com/g/shiny-discuss/c/FyMGa2R_Mgs) with advice on how to suppress R Shiny errors